The few trees still upright were stripped of their branches, lonely flagpoles without a nation to claim them. Mike Mullin, author

 Character cannot be developed in ease and quiet.
 Only through experience of trail and suffering can the soul be strengthened, ambition inspired, and success achieved.
 Helen Keller

 It breaks my heart to read the posts of women in motherless daughters’ groups telling a woman who is in despair over having just lost her mother that “it doesn’t get any better.”
 I shout out at my computer screen, “For Heaven’s sake, give the poor grieving woman some hope!”
-Most of us, if we’re over forty, have suffered at least one significant loss.
-If all of us never recovered, we would all be walking around like the Zombies we were that first week.
+Most of us, if we’re over thirty, have suffered at least one significant loss.
+If all of us never recovered from loss, we would all be walking around like the Zombies we were the first week.

 Even Helen Keller, with no sight, hearing or voice, offered a message of hope for those who are suffering and in distress.
 I believe it’s important to acknowledge a person’s grief, be with her in the reality of the moment, offer no platitudes like “she’s better off now” or “you’ll be fine.”
 Saying nothing is always good.
 Your presence is what matters.
 Reminisce with her about her loved one.
 But please, please, don’t take away hope for her future.
 Hope may be the only thread attaching her to this Earth—sometimes, literally.

 Affirmation: I will be a healer and do no harm.

 Coaching questions: What helped you most in times of despair?
 What words or presence brought you the most comfort?
 How do you show up for your friends and family in times of distress?